 The Missouri statute of limitations to bring a dog bite lawsuit is five years from the date of your injury.
 If your lawsuit is not filed before this deadline passes, you will be barred from recovering any compensation for your injuries.

 Five years may sound like a long time.
 However, the more time passes, the harder it becomes to gather proof and document the cause of your injuries.
-Contact The Bradley Law Firm as soon as possible to protect your dog bite case.
+Contact Bradley Law Personal Injury Lawyers as soon as possible to protect your dog bite case.

 Contact a St. Louis Dog Bite Lawyer for a Free Consultation

 A dog attack can be terrifying and leave victims with permanent scars, pain, and fear.
-If someone else’s dog has bitten you or your child, The Bradley Law Firm is here to help you hold them accountable.
+If someone else’s dog has bitten you or your child, Bradley Law Personal Injury Lawyers is here to help you hold them accountable.
 Contact our law office for a free case review with a compassionate St. Louis dog bite lawyer who can help you.